Advertiser Disclosure

 Here’s what you should expect to need while flying with kids in the U.S., based on age:

 • Newborn: Some airlines require babies to be at least 2 weeks old to fly.
-A birth certificate may be asked for.
+A birth certificate may be required.

-• 0 to 2: The only time an airline might request an ID is if your child is flying as a lap child for free, which will be used to prove that they’re under the age of 2.
+• 0 to 2: The only time an airline might request an ID is if your child is flying as a lap child for free.
+The ID will be used to prove the child is under 2.

-• 2 to 18: If your child is under the age of 18, they are a minor and are not required to provide identification as long as they are traveling with an adult.
+• 2 to 18: If your child is under the age of 18, they are a minor and are not required to provide identification as long as they’re traveling with an adult.
 They will need a boarding pass, however.
 Minors traveling alone have different requirements determined by the airline.

 • 18+: Anyone over the age of 18 is required to have an ID to fly.